1. What Estrofem® is and what it is used for

-2. Before you take Estrofem®
+2. What you need to know before you take Estrofem®

 Do not take Estrofem®